Sudoshellz/tgbot_new/README.md

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.

-Can be found on telegram as [കൊച്ചുമുതലാളി](https://t.me/kochubot).
+Original Bot Developer Can be found on telegram as [കൊച്ചുമുതലാളി](https://t.me/kochubot).

-Kochu and I are moderating a [support group](https://t.me/Keralabots), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+Kochu and I[JITHUMON] are moderating a [support group](https://t.me/Keralabots), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

 Join the [news channel](https://t.me/KochuUpdates) if you just want to stay in the loop about new features or announcements.

-Alternatively, [find me on telegram](https://t.me/jithumon)!
+Alternatively, [find JITHUMON on telegram](https://t.me/jithumon)!
 (Keep all support questions in the support chat, where more people can help you.)

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/jithumon/tgbot)<br>